Flowers are blooming everywhere

 With more than 300 festivals taking place in and around the city every year, Amsterdam’s festival programme spans all tastes and genres.
 And spring is when things really get going on the festival front with a host of film, music and culinary events taking place practically every weekend throughout April and May.
-Take a look at I amsterdam’s festival guide to see what’s on.
+Take a look at our What's On Agenda and Weekend Guide to see what’s on.

 You can catch a rare glimpse of the city from above